Modern Slavery Statement - Whitworths

 Our policies are always accessible on the intranet and on our shared drives, or by making a request to the HR Team.
 They are shared with employees as they join our business.
 Some of our policies can be found attached to employee communication boards across our site.
 This Modern Slavery Statement is published on our website.

-GOVERNANCE
+GOVERNANCE AND RESPONSIBILITIES

 MEASURING EFFECTIVENESS